Woman dies of Covid, 18 new community cases, 16 at border

 "The family has requested that no further details be released."

-Thirteen of the new community cases reported today are in Auckland, with three in Waikato (two cases in Te Kuiti and one in Hamilton) and one each in Tauranga and Rotorua.
+Thirteen of the new community cases reported today are in Auckland, with three in Waikato and one each in Bay of Plenty and Lakes.

-Of the 16 new cases at the border, five have the highly transmissible Omicron.
-There are now 54 people with the new variant staying in managed isolation and quarantine facilities.
+Of the 16 new cases at the border, five have the new Omicron variant.
+There are now 54 people with Omicron staying in managed isolation and quarantine facilities.

 New border cases are from Australia, the United States, the United Kingdom, Qatar, Uganda and Sri Lanka and are staying at MIQ facilities in Auckland, Christchurch and Rotorua.